Mazamars312/Analogue_Pocket_Neogeo/README.md

 I hope to move the SFIX asset shortly so this will allow all games to run, right now I have this in the SRAM which is 256Kbyte in size.
 Also the prom1 file needs to be done, which Im doing on the next build.

 ## Do I have to build JSON files for each game
-No terminator2k2 has build every game that is in the ROMset that also configures the core for special chips as well.
+No not evey game, terminator2k2 has build every game that is in the ROMset that also configures the core for special chips as well.
+So big thanks to him on this.
+His code via python is in the folders as well

 ## [Pocket APF](https://www.analogue.co/developer/docs/overview) Modules
 I've made the following modules which are free to use without any license and full permission from me to create with them :-)